lorisleiva/laravel-actions/README.md

 It is worth noting that, just like the `handle` method, the `withValidator` and `afterValidator` methods [support dependency injections](#dependency-injections).

-Finally, if you want to validate some data directly within the `handle` method, you can use the `validate` method.
+If you want to validate some data directly within the `handle` method, you can use the `validate` method.

 ```php
 public function handle()